 - Musée Alsacien – The Alsatian Museum contains over 5000 exhibits from pre-industrial and early industrial Alsace.
 It also includes the reconstruction of the interiors of several traditional houses and has a collection of artifacts documenting the everyday life of Alsatian Jews.

-- Musée Historique de Strasbourg – Museum dedicated to the history of Strasbourg, including everything from military equipment to paintings and sculptures from the Middle ages to the 18th Century.
+- Musée Historique de Strasbourg – Museum dedicated to the history of the city, including everything from military equipment to paintings and sculptures from the Middle ages to the 18th Century.

 You cannot come to Alsace and not have some Sausages and Choucroute on your bucket list of things to do.
 Choucroute is pickled cabagges cooked in white wine, similar to the German sauerkraut.
 If you don’t eat sausages, you can also pair the Choucroute with salmon or trout.

 Wash down your meal with some local Reisling white wine or have a beer.
-Alsace is the main beer-producing region in France, with many breweries and microbreweries based around Strasbourg.
+Alsace is the main beer-producing region in France, with many breweries and microbreweries based around the city.
 There are many different beers, so don’t be afraid to ask your bartender.

 Frequently Asked Questions